gregcox7/StatLabs/docs/03-describing.md

 ::: {.exercise}
 Compare the boxplots and histograms we just made.

 a.
-Compare the chunks of code we used to make a faceted histogram with the code we used to make a boxplot.
-Note any similarities or differences, especially where different variable names appear in the two chunks of code.
+What sorts of things seem easier to do with the boxplots as opposed to histograms?
+Think about what features of the data might be easier to see with a boxplot and what comparisons might be easier to make using a boxplot.
 b.
-Describe anything about the data that might be easier to see in the boxplot as opposed to the histogram.
+Do you lose anything by using a boxplot instead of a histogram?
+Are there any important features of the data that are harder to see in the boxplot?

 :::